nanoMFG/python-best-practices-v2/responses/10_pytest.md

-## Pytest
-Earlier in the course, you probably saw some test files in the repository when setting up your package.
-Tests are a crucial part of your project because they let you know whether the functions you wrote work as expected.
-For our course, we will be teaching you about Pytest a popular testing framework for Python.

 ## Step 10: First test with pytest
 Look through some of the tests we wrote to see how your write the tests.
 Inside tests, you check for whether a function is behaving as expected by asserting that the actual value obtained from the function is equal to the value you expect from the function.